squarepupil/website-pages/src/pages/faq.md

 ### What are the attendance requirements?

 Arts & Ideas is open from 8:15 AM - 5:45 PM.
-To receive credit for a full day of attendance, students are required to be present for a total of at least 5 hours, and those 5 hours must include the core hours of 11:00 AM - 3:00 PM.
+A full day's attendance is a total of at least 5 hours, which must include the core hours of 11:00 AM - 3:00 PM.
-The school offers extended drop-off and pick-up hours from 8:00 AM - 6:00 PM for an additional fee for those families who consistently require it.
+A&I also offers extended drop-off and pick-up hours from 8:00 AM - 6:00 PM for an additional fee for those families who consistently require it.

 ### When can we enroll?